Alex LaGuardia

 Guardia Content

-A social media automation platform serving paying clients.
-Content flows through an AI pipeline — styling, caption generation, quality control, scheduling, and publishing — all orchestrated by named AI agents with isolated worker processes.
+A social media automation platform built end-to-end for client billing, with public launch pending Meta platform approval.
+Content flows through an AI pipeline, styling, caption generation, quality control, scheduling, and publishing, all orchestrated by named AI agents with isolated worker processes.

 • Full content automation: upload to published post with zero manual steps